Decorative arts and design museums

 Břetislavova 74, 537 60 Chrudim

-Puppetry is one of the important traditions in the Czech Republic with a long history and a high level.
+Puppetry is among distinguished and deep-rooted traditions in the Czech Republic at high level.
 Since 2016, it has been inscribed on the UNESCO World Heritage List.
-Preserving and making available to the general public evidence of its development is the mission of a specialized museum located since 1972 in the listed Renaissance Mydlářov House in the center of the East Bohemian town of Chrudim.
-Today, the Museum of Puppet Cultures manages over 50,000 collection items, of which more than 8,500 puppets from around the world.
+Housed in the National Heritage Renaissance Mydlářov House in the center of Chrudim, East Bohemia, since 1972, the mission of this specialized museum is to preserve and make the evidence of its development available to the general public.
+Today, the Museum holds over 50,000 collection objects including more than 8,500 puppets from around the world.

 Gallery of Fine Arts in Cheb